 - gain professional, major-related work experience while still a student

 - develop cross-cutting skills (also called transferable skills) that are valued by every employer, and learn how to talk about those skills confidently in an interview

 - expand your professional network

 - earn income

 In addition to the benefits to be gained from any co-op experience, an on-campus co-op is conveniently located right on campus and can fit easily into your schedule at only five to 20 hours per week.

 Where to go from here

-- Consider taking a professional development course to prepare yourself to succeed in applying for internships and later jobs
+- Talk to your academic advisor about taking a professional development (PD) course to prepare yourself to succeed in applying for internships and later jobs.

 - Meet with a peer career coach to polish your resume or CV, get answers to quick questions, or seek advice.